MaudDibb/Manda/README.md

 # SVG?
 I'm really curious how this would behave with an SVG renderer instead of canvas.
 I did canvas originally for performance, but you can definitely see aliasing artifacts when zoomed in.
 SVG should look good no matter what zoom level you are at.
 The only thing stopping me is how well it would perform when there are many objects on the screen.
 Ill do a test version later that does SVG and see how it goes

+# update 12/14/2019
+svg exporter.
+It is truly amazing how wonderful your work looks when properly rendered in SVG format.
+The renderer I use is canvas, with a prerendered image of the mandala as you add to it.
+The only thing thats actually drawn on the canvas is the cursor and radial lines, the rest is coming from a prerendered image.
+This is why the edges blur up a bit when you zoom in.
+The svg export makes a big difference when looking at your work zoomed in.
+I still need to add pan/zoom controls to the export so you can actually view it properly ;)

 # update 12/4/2019
 added a really, REALLY cool feature: repeat!
 While it doesn't exactly sound exciting...let the images speak for themselves: